Guilospanck/nes-emulator-rust/docs/journey/part1.md

-# The journey of writing a NES emulator in Rust
+# The journey of writing a NES emulator in Rust - Part I: The CPU

 ## Introduction
 Since I started programming I always wanted to know how an emulator works.